adityasapate/academic-kickstart/content/home/experience.md

   date_start = "2020-08-01"
   date_end = "2020-10-07"
   description = """
-  Responsibilities include:

-  * Category Management
-  * General Gynaecology Business Development
-  * Digital Marketing
+  * P&L ownership for the Female Health business category
+  * Planning and execution of growth, marketing and operations strategy
-  * Team Management
+  * Team Management of Business Development
-  * P&L management
   """

 [[experience]]